 Where are they now – Carl Smith (SPC 2008-11)

-The College has recently reconnected with Carl Smith (SPC 2008-11) who is currently combining his work at Federation University with work in SPC’s Kelty Resource Centre during Term 1, 2019.
-Carl has many special memories of his time as a student at St Patrick’s and is enjoying seeing many familiar faces!
+The College has recently reconnected with Carl Smith (SPC 2008-11), who has combined his work at Federation University with work in SPC’s Kelty Resource Centre in recent times.
+Carl has many special memories of his time as a student at St Patrick’s and enjoyed seeing many familiar faces!

 Where has life taken you since leaving SPC?